luanrramos/back-challenge-graphql/README.md

 - **package.json**: NPM package file.
 You can modify this file to add or remove dependencies for your server.
 - **README.md**: This file.
 You can modify this file to provide more detailed instructions for your server.
 - **INSTRUCTIONS.md**: Instructions for setting up the environment of this project.
-- **schema.sql**: Schema SQL file containing queries for the database, you need to follow the [INSTRUCTIONS](https://github.com/luanrramos/back-challenge-graphql/blob/JR-luanramos/INSTRUCTIONS.md) to run the project saving queries database in Adminer Local instance.
 - **docker-compose.yml**: YAML file to configure application services.
 - **tsconfig.json**: TypeScript configuration file.
 You can modify this file to change the TypeScript compiler options for your codebase.

 ## Q.A

 1. How did you decide which technologies to use as part of your solution

 - Fazer este desafio foi um divisor de águas para mim.
 Embora minha especialidade fosse front-end, ao trabalhar nesse desafio, descobri que me dou super bem com o back-end também.
 Como não tinha muita experiência com tecnologias back-end, segui detalhadamente a documentação do [Apollo Server](https://www.apollographql.com/docs/apollo-server/).

 - Baseado nas orientações, utilizei Node, Apollo GraphQL e TypeScript para o desenvolvimento.
 Para o banco de dados, optei pelo MySQL, pois já possuo afinidade com ele, utilizando o Sequelize como ORM.
 Essa abordagem me permitiu aplicar conhecimentos existentes enquanto aprendia novas tecnologias.

 2. Are there any improvements you could make to your submission